joyjames143/email-server-node/README.md

 ### 2. With Registration

-    step 1 : resister
+    step 1 (2.1) : resister
-    step 2 : send mail using access token step 3 : if access token expires use refresh token to get new access token step 4 : if refresh token expires login to get new access & refresh token step 5 : view all emails(sent/notsent) stored in the database
+    step 2 (2.2) : send mail using access token
+    step 3 (2.3) : if access token expires use refresh token to get new access token step 4 (2.4) : if refresh token expires login to get new access & refresh token step 5 (2.5) : view all emails(sent/notsent) stored in the database

+    other things you can do.....

+    (2.6) : delete single record
+    (2.7) : update user password
+    (2.8) : delete user (if deleted all user info and records will be deleted)

 #### 2.1 how to register ?